 - Driving while drunk

-The most immediate impact of a car accident is usually upon a victim’s physical health.
+The most immediate impact of a car accident is usually on someone’s physical health.
 Severe cuts and scrapes, separated joints, neck or back strains, concussions, and broken bones are common in car accidents, and an at-fault defendant could certainly be liable to provide compensation for these medical costs.

-However, the true consequences of a car accident may go far beyond physical injuries.
-Even a relatively minor injury may force a victim to miss time at work, attend therapy appointments, or make an extended recovery at home.
-These economic losses are an important part of any car accident claim.
+However, the true consequences of an auto accident may go far beyond physical injuries.
+Even a relatively minor injury may force an injured driver to miss time at work, attend therapy appointments, or make an extended recovery at home.
+These economic losses are an important part of any motor vehicle accident claim.

-Furthermore, if a plaintiff endures emotional pain or suffering as a result of the accident, they may ask a defendant to provide compensation for these intangible losses.
-While difficult to measure, these non-economic damages can provide payments for loss of enjoyment or quality of life.
-A car accident lawyer in Glastonbury could help a plaintiff calculate the true value of their case and push for maximum compensation.
+Additionally, if a plaintiff endures emotional pain or suffering as a result of the accident, they may request a defendant to provide compensation for these intangible losses.
+While difficult to measure, these noneconomic damages can provide payments for loss of enjoyment or quality of life.
+A car wreck lawyer in Glastonbury could help a plaintiff calculate the true value of their case and push for maximum compensation.

-It is an unfortunate fact that many car accidents stem from another party’s careless actions, and that they can cause severe injuries that may impact the victims for the rest of their lives.
+It is an unfortunate fact that many car accidents stem from another party’s careless actions, and that they can cause severe injuries that may impact someone for the rest of their lives.
 However, just because a person is involved in an accident does not automatically mean that they can collect compensation for their losses.
-Plaintiffs must prove that another driver’s legal negligence caused their injuries in order to recover damages.
+Plaintiffs must prove that another driver’s legal negligence caused their injuries to recover damages.

-A Glastonbury car accident lawyer may be able to help with this endeavor by working to investigate the facts that led to the crash, evaluate the actions of all parties involved, accurately measure your losses, and demand appropriate compensation.
+A Glastonbury car accident lawyer could help with this endeavor by investigating the facts that led to the crash, evaluating the actions of all parties involved, measuring your losses accurately, and demanding appropriate compensation.
 Contact an attorney today to schedule an initial case consultation with one of the attorneys at our firm.